Domains

 Wake-Up Call

 Passive: Whenever you become Reckless, gain 1 balance token.
-When you critically fail a roll while Reckless, you may gain 1 Wit instead of the balance token you would normally gain.
+When you critically fail an action roll while Reckless, you may gain 1 Wit instead of the balance token you would normally gain.

 The cushion of options runs out, the lies you told yourself stop landing, and the lights come on.
 Funny how clearly you see the next move once there's nothing left to lose.